 Overview of research and evaluation methods as applied to recreation, tourism, and sport management services.
 Topics will include needs assessment and program and service evaluation.
-Prerequisite: RTSM 2013.
+Prerequisite: Minimum grade of C in RTSM 2013.

 RTSM 3803 - Special Topics in RTSM - 3 credit hours